Bluemoon Equestrian has been a major player for over 2 and half decades. In that time, we have had many students some through our hands.

 It has been a joy and privilege to be part of that journey and to know that I played a role in it.
 The fact that I there is little for me to teach him these days, and yet he still listens when I give advice and asks for my moral support is something that is truly treasured.

-Emile at 25 has gone from a kid who got by on raw talent and luck to being one of the most empathetic, technically skilled, and capable riders of his generation and has climbed through the grades and is now an open rider with a name and reputation for winning.
+Emile at 30 has gone from a kid who got by on raw talent and luck to being one of the most empathetic, technically skilled, and capable riders of his generation.

 I first met Tarishka when she was about 15.
 Due to the location of the yard she was riding at out rides were not possible unless they were on roads.
 So she would during school holidays come and hack out with us.